simonmika/egmontmika.com/content/blog/how much worth are your ideas.md

 +++
-title = "How Much Worth Are Your Ideas?" date = "2016-01-20T06:39:19Z" image = "how much worth are your ideas.png"
+title = "How Much Are Your Ideas Worth?" date = "2016-01-20T06:39:19Z" image = "how much worth are your ideas.png"
 +++